-Although short term health insurance plans do not include the 10 Essential Health Benefits, these coverages will impose lower premiums.
-Short term health insurance plans ask health questions and calculate premiums based on the specific coverages included in the policy.
-These policies can be customized and include tailored benefits while meeting specific to the needs of the consumer.
+Although short-term health insurance plans do not include the 10 Essential Health Benefits, these coverages will impose lower premiums.
+Short-term health insurance plans ask health questions and calculate premiums based on the specific coverages included in the policy.
+These policies can be customized and include tailored benefits while meeting specifically for the needs of the consumer.

 Impact on Nevada

 Throughout the years, Nevada has passed state legislation to protect consumers and give them the best possible coverage options.
-Federally, short term health insurance plans cannot exceed a 3 month term.
-Nevada Revised Statutes have extended short term health insurance policies to a maximum of 6 months per year.
-If the proposed changes pass federally, Nevadans may not be able to take advantage of a 12 month long short term health insurance plan due to these state regulations.
+Federally, short-term health insurance plans cannot exceed a 3-month term.
+Nevada Revised Statutes have extended short-term health insurance policies to a maximum of 6 months per year.
+If the proposed changes to short term plans pass federally, Nevadans may not be able to take advantage of a 12-month long short-term health insurance plan due to these state regulations.

-Understanding your options as a consumer is critical in the current health insurance market.
-Applying for the right Qualified Health Plan or short term health insurance plan takes a trained eye.
+Understanding your options as a consumer is critical in the current health insurance Nevada market.
+Applying for the right Qualified Health Plan or short-term health insurance plan takes a trained eye.
 If you or your family need help with coverage, give us a call today.
-Our licensed brokers will find you a policy at no extra cost to you.
+Our health insurance broker team will find you a policy at no extra cost to you.